Byron Bay: History

-Longboard surfers arrived in the 1960s and used natural breaks at The Pass, Watego's, and Cosy Corner.
+Longboard surfers arrived in the 1960s and used natural breaks at The Pass, Wategos, and Cosy Corner.
 This was the beginning of Byron Bay as a travellers' destination, and by 1973, when the Aquarius Festival was held in nearby Nimbin, its reputation as a hippy, happy, alternative town was established, although tourism facilities remained minimal.
 From the 1980s, tourism began to develop in earnest, with the cash-poor surfers and hippies supplemented, and to a degree supplanted, by cash-rich conspicuous consumers who in turn stimulated the development of retail precincts and accommodation more tuned to their needs.

-In February 1990, Cyclone Nancy, a category 2 cyclone, slowly crossed through the coast near Byron Bay, bringing high winds and heavy rainfall.

 In 1994, a native title claim was made by Arakwal Elders Lorna Kelly, Linda Vidler and Yvonne Graham.
 After seven years of negotiation, an Indigenous Land Use Agreement was formed with the State of New South Wales in 2001, a national first and precedent for subsequent agreements around Australia.
 Two further local agreements also followed.

 Today, Byron Bay is one of the most up-market residential areas on the Australian east coast with the growth in multi-million dollar mansions now pushing the median value of house sales up beyond AU$1.5 million in 2017, over a 100% increase since 2013, based on 2018 data from realestate.com.au.
-The average house price in 2024 was AU3.6m, based 57 sales.
+The average house price in 2024 was AU$3.6m, based on 57 sales.
+Byron Bay has one of the highest regional median house prices in Australia, at AU$2.87m as of May 2026.
 At the same time, the town has not lost its attraction to a diverse range of visitors including surfers, backpackers and general tourists interested in the natural attractions of the area, and also supports a healthy cross section of creative persons including artists, craftspersons and musicians, while its more recent hippy/new age past is reflected to a degree in a prevalence of alternative "new-age" shops, "spiritual" services such as meditation and yoga classes, and holistic healing/"wellness" retreats.
 As at 2018, the town is cited as having around 5,000 permanent residents, while being visited by 2 million tourists each year.

 A number of shipwrecks litter the bay and surrounding areas.
 A total 16 are known with the most famous of these being the 'Wollongbar' which due to bad conditions sank off the eastern tip of Belongil beach, it now rests about 150 m from the coast and is still visible above water during low tide.